alecokas/BiLatticeRNN-Confidence/README.md

 # Bi-Directional Lattice Recurrent Neural Network for Confidence Score Estimation
 ### Uncertainty and confidence scores in sequence data

-Building on the work of BiLatRNN for confidence estimation

-This repo provides mechanisms for subword (grapheme) level information to be introduced into a Bi-directional Lattice Recurrent Neural Network.
+This repo provides mechanisms for subword level information to be introduced into a Bi-directional Lattice Recurrent Neural Network.
 This work is an extension of Bi-Directional Lattice Recurrent Neural Networks for Confidence Estimation as documented in:

 >**[Bi-Directional Lattice Recurrent Neural Networks for Confidence Estimation](https://arxiv.org/abs/1810.13024)**
 >